pippinbarr/cart263-2019/slides/activity-music-box/activity-music-box.md

 Let's use __A Major__ as our scale, which is __A, B, C♯, D, E, F♯, and G♯__.
 To get the frequencies, look them up online here: http://pages.mtu.edu/~suits/notefreqs.html

 1. Create an array called `frequencies` at the top of the script which stores the frequencies for the notes in A Major.
-(I suggest starting at A3 and going up from there)
+(I suggest starting at A3 and going up from there until you have one entry for each note.)

 ???